boldbi/boldbi-kubernetes/docs/consent-to-deploy-client-libraries.md

 ## PhantomJS WebKit

 PhantomJS is a headless WebKit scriptable with JavaScript.
-It is a free software/open source that may contain MIT, BSD, LGPL, GPL, or other similar licenses.
+It is a free software or open source that may contain MIT, BSD, LGPL, GPL, or other similar licenses.
 It contains third-party code.
-This executable file is necessary to achieve Image and PDF export functionalities in dashboard, widgets, and schedules.
+This executable file is necessary to achieve the Image and PDF export functionalities in dashboard, widgets, and schedules.
 Without this file, the Image and PDF export options in dashboard, widgets, and schedules will no longer be available.
-It is your decision if you choose to download Phantom JS, but you must accept all of its terms and conditions if you want to use it with Syncfusion’s products.
+It is your decision to download Phantom JS, but you must accept all its terms and conditions, if you want to use it with Syncfusion’s products.

 You can read the [License](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD) and [Third-Party](https://github.com/ariya/phantomjs/blob/master/third-party.txt) documents.

 # Client library names as arguments for Bold BI deployment in Kubernetes

-Find the names of client libraries which needs to be passed as a comma separated string for an environment variable in **deployment.yaml** file.
+Find the names of client libraries, which needs to be passed as a comma separated string for an environment variable in **deployment.yaml** file.

 | Library                   | Name          |
 | -------------             | ------------- |